mdpetters/RegularizationTools.jl/docs/src/index.md

 ## Package Features
 - Computes the Tikhonov inverse solution.
 - Computes optimal regularization parameter using generalized cross validation or the L-curve.
-- Solves problems with up to a few 1000s equations.
+- Solves problems with up to a 1000 equations.
 - Supports zero, first, and second order regularization out of the box.
 - Supports specifying an *a-priori* estimate of the solution.
 - Supports user specified smoothing matrices.